HDInnovations/UNIT3D-Community-Edition/README.md

 Check it out here for more information: https://github.com/poppabear8883/UNIT3D-INSTALLER

+### Demo Data

+Use this command to generate demo users and torrents for testing purposes:

+`php artisan demo:seed`

 ## <a name="docs"></a> 📖 Documentation (Out Of Date!)
 Repo - https://github.com/HDInnovations/UNIT3D-Community-Edition-Docs

 Site - https://hdinnovations.github.io/UNIT3D-Community-Edition-Docs/

 ## <a name="updating"></a> 🖥️ Updating